SJakobsen/continuum-quakes/README.md

 Hi 👋

-I am new to Vue.js so used this as an opportunity to learn as much as anything else 😇
+I am new to Vue.js and MapBox so used this as an opportunity to learn as much as anything else 😇

 ## MapBox Token Needed

 Please add a MapBox token into [.env](./.env) before starting the app.

+## Quirks I had

+There may be some clash with Vue.js and typescript after I created the app using `npm create vue@latest`.
+Essentially, installed types weren't getting picked up.
+Hence the inclusion of [vuex.d.ts](./vuex.d.ts) as a workaround.

+This should hopefully resolve any issues for you too.

 ## Recommended IDE Setup